National Lottery funding available for PE development

 How does it work?

-TSAs and partnerships then design a bespoke project to develop school PE provision based on the needs of their staff and pupils, access relevant mentoring and training, and measure the impact of their work.
+Get Ahead Partnership, working closely with Head of Physical Education (PE) from all North Lincolnshire secondary schools, has designed a bespoke project to develop school PE provision based on the needs of their staff and pupils, access relevant mentoring and training, and measure the impact of their work.
 Sport England encourages projects that:

-- · develop pupils’ mental wellbeing, confidence and resilience through PE, school sport and physical activities that prioritise pupil enjoyment
+- Develop pupils’ mental wellbeing, confidence and resilience through PE, school sport and physical activities that prioritise pupil enjoyment

-- · develop pupils’ understanding of the benefits of physical activity and how to live a healthy lifestyle
+- Develop pupils’ understanding of the benefits of physical activity and how to live a healthy lifestyle

-- · create opportunities for all pupils – including those who don’t like PE – to try new activities (such as non-traditional sports and fitness classes) so they can discover ways to be physically active that work for them.
+- Create opportunities for all pupils – including those who don’t like PE – to try new activities (such as non-traditional sports and fitness classes) so they can discover ways to be physically active that work for them.

-- · explore how PE, school sport and physical activity can contribute to or complement core curriculum subjects by finding ways to bring activity into other subjects’ lessons
+- Explore how PE, school sport and physical activity can contribute to or complement core curriculum subjects by finding ways to bring activity into other subjects’ lessons

 How to get involved: